isralduke/thatbook/33-micah.md

 ### A King Will Come and a Remnant Will Prosper

 > <a>5:2</a> As for you, Bethlehem Ephrathah,
-> seemingly insignificant among the clans of Judah—
+> seemingly insignificant among the clans of Judah —
 > from you a king will emerge who will rule over Israel on my behalf,
 > one whose origins are in the distant past.
 > <a>5:3</a> So the Lord will hand the people of Israel over to their enemies